Cheating in online games: Stacking

 Stacking involves altering game settings or team lineups to give one or more teams an unfair advantage over others.
 One example includes arranging a team composed of skilled or professional players against a team with members of lesser skill.
 Less ethical rigging involves weighting the game by providing a player or team with an advantage by outfitting them with better (or more familiar) weapons or equipment, or creating a play field that caters to a certain player, team or playing style.
 Many games prevent this by preventing players from joining a team with more players than the opposing side, forcing newcomers to balance the teams.

 Scripting

 Scripting is the use of a program or game feature to automate certain actions or behaviors.
 The use of scripts may or may not be considered cheating, depending on the behavior involved, and whether said behaviour is replicable without the use of such script.
 A script may give the user unusually fast firing rate, unobtainable otherwise, or may perform seemingly trivial tasks such as reloading.
 Some scripts can also tamper with other players' systems by spoofing commands.

+The "Shadow" PC

+The cheat does not actually run on the gaming computer.
+Instead, the DMA card sends the game's memory data to a second computer via a cable.